 Erie Workers Compensation Lawyer

 Accidents happen in every industry.
 Falls from ladders, transportation accidents, crush injuries, poisoning, and repetitive motion injuries such as carpal tunnel can plague any workplace.
 Almost all serious workplace accidents are avoidable.
 When negligence plays a role in workplace accidents, injured workers may have means of compensation outside the workers’ compensation system.
-Come to Dallas W. Hartman P.C. for legal counsel about a civil work injury claim.
+Come to the Erie personal injury lawyer team at Dallas W. Hartman P.C. for legal counsel about a civil work injury claim.

 About the Pennsylvania Workers’ Compensation System

 The Pennsylvania Workers’ Compensation Act requires every business in Pennsylvania to carry workers’ compensation insurance in the event of an accident.
-Workers’ compensation will provide compensation for all accident-related medical expenses.
-If the accident results in an employee being unable to work, workers’ compensation will also give benefits to cover disability costs until the employee can return to work.
+Workers’ comp will provide compensation for all accident-related medical expenses.
+If the accident results in an employee being unable to work, workers’ compensation will also give employment benefits to cover disability costs until the employee can return to their job.
 Almost all workers in Erie qualify for benefits through workers’ compensation.
-The workers’ compensation program covers all work-related injuries, illnesses, conditions, and diseases, unless intentionally self-inflicted or caused by the injured employee’s unlawful act.
+This program covers all work-related injuries, illnesses, conditions, and diseases, unless intentionally self-inflicted or caused by the injured employee’s unlawful act.

 To receive workers’ compensation benefits after an accident, an injured employee must first report the incident to his or her employer.
 There are time limits to make this initial report, so employees should do so as soon as possible.
 Describe what happened in detail, giving the date and location of the accident as well as the names of any witnesses.
-Your employer must then report your accident to the Bureau of Workers’ Compensation by filing the official form.
+Your employer must then report your accident to the Bureau of Workers’ Compensation by filing out the official forms from the Department of Labor & Industry.
 If your employer denies your claim, you have the right to file a petition with the Bureau for a hearing.

 If the Bureau accepts your workers’ compensation claim, you will receive benefit checks within 21 days of at least a seven-day absence from work.
 If you miss work for 14 days because of an injury, you will receive payment for the first seven days.
 Regular payments may come to those with disabilities at weekly, biweekly, or monthly intervals.
 Payments can include two-thirds of average weekly lost wages, as well as compensation for all medical expenses.
 Payments will continue until a doctor clears you to return to work.

-Should I File a Workers’ Compensation Claim vs. a Civil Claim in Erie?
+Should I File a Workers’ Compensation Claim or a Civil Claim in Erie?

 If an employer’s negligence caused or contributed to a workplace accident, those injured should seriously consider bringing a personal injury claim against the employer instead of filing for workers’ compensation.
 A negligence-based PI claim could result in greater compensation than workers’ compensation.
 While workers’ compensation only delivers benefits for two-thirds of lost wages, medical bills, and disability costs, a successful PI claim could result in compensation for total lost wages and lost capacity to earn, medical bills, pain and suffering, property damage, and other losses.